nextlub programme

 Coatings & SuperlubricityRoom 3

-Superhard DLC-coatings and advanced lubricants – a winning pair when properly combine Volker Weihnacht, Fraunhofer IWS
+Superhard DLC-coatings and advanced lubricants – a winning pair when properly combine Dr. Volker Weihnacht, Fraunhofer IWS

 Full-scale EDU and DHT Testing Capabilities Used to Develop Next Generation e-Driveline Fluids Auke Faber, Lubrizol

-Achieving liquid superlubricity with selected unsaturated fatty acids Jean Michel Martin, Ecole Centrale de Lyon, France
+Achieving liquid superlubricity with selected unsaturated fatty acids Prof. Dr. Jean Michel Martin, Ecole Centrale de Lyon, France

-Material compatibility assessment for electrified drivetrains based on Cu compatibility Dr. Haral Maelger, Afton Chemical
+Material compatibility assessment for electrified drivetrains based on Cu compatibility Dr. Harald Maelger, Afton Chemical

 15:00 Digitalization & lubricant analyses – an efficient partnership Stefan Mitterer, OELCHECK GmbH